A Wavelet Plancherel Theory with Application to Multipliers and Sparse Approximations: Wavelet Plancherel phase space filtering

-The domain ${\cal D}({\bf\breve{N}}_m)$ of ${\bf\breve{N}}_m$ is the space of functions such that each entry of (\ref{eq:multi_obs}) is in $L^2(G)$.
-Note that each coordinate of ${\bf\breve{N}}_m$ is either unitary or essentially self-adjoint, as it is uniquely extended to the corresponding self-adjoint observable $\breve{G}_m^k$.
-Define the pulled-back multi-observable
+The domain ${\cal D}({\bf\breve{N}}_m)$ of ${\bf\breve{N}}_m$ is the space of functions such that each entry of (\ref{eq:multi_obs}) is in $L^2(G)$. \end{definition} Note that each coordinate of ${\bf\breve{N}}_m$ is either unitary or essentially self-adjoint, as it is uniquely extended to the corresponding self-adjoint observable $\breve{G}_m^k$.